-Dr. Manalo became a Board-certified Dermatologist after successful completion of her Dermatology board examination from the American Board of Dermatology.
-She went on to receive sub-specialty training in Mohs micrographic surgery and reconstruction through an ACGME-accredited Micrographic Surgery and Dermatologic Oncology Fellowship at Skin Care Physicians of Georgia.
+Dr. Manalo is double Board-Certified by the American Academy of Dermatology as a Dermatologist and as a Micrographic Dermatologic Surgeon.
+She also received sub-specialty training in Mohs micrographic surgery and reconstruction through an ACGME-accredited Micrographic Surgery and Dermatologic Oncology Fellowship at Skin Care Physicians of Georgia.
 In addition to authoring numerous articles in prestigious dermatology journals, including the Journal of the American Academy of Dermatology, Dr. Manalo has been an invited article reviewer and has given talks at several dermatology conferences.

 She is excited to be reunited with the rest of her family who have relocated to Phoenix during her medical training.
 In her free time, Dr. Manalo enjoys spending time with her husband, young son, family, and friends in addition to cooking, exploring new culinary adventures, and yoga.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.